keeganmjgreen/green_airliner/docs/source/9_admin_and_logistics/9_admin_and_logistics.rst

 Among many types of testing would be two types of air trial, which are summarized as follows.

 The **type 1 air trial** is a minimal test of a UAV's docking sequence with an airliner in which the airliner is not flying its full route and, thus, recharging is not necessary.
 The air trial can also test multiple UAVs docking with the airliner in succession.
-The type 1 air trial would not be performed over intermediate airports' airspace, such that mid-air collisions or crashes over/in populated areas are avoided.
+The type 1 air trial would not be performed over flyover airports' airspace, such that mid-air collisions or crashes over/in populated areas are avoided.

-The **type 2 air trial** mimics the full recharging process of an airliner by one or more UAVs operating out of an intermediate airport, thereby testing their flight plan and docking sequence with the airliner (charging the airliner if necessary).
+The **type 2 air trial** mimics the full recharging process of an airliner by one or more UAVs operating out of an flyover airport, thereby testing their flight plan and docking sequence with the airliner (charging the airliner if necessary).
 Type 2 air trials would only be attempted if and when the type 1 air trials succeed.
 For coordination and to simplify the first tests, the type 2 air trials may follow the following progression:

 1. Operating the test airliner out of the same airport as the UAV(s).
 2. Operating the test airliner out of one or two nearby airports.